 The sun-dried tomatoes in a creamy tuscan sauce are one of the distinguishing flavours of the dish.
 They are sweet and have an amazing texture, which contrast with the savoury flavours of the sauce amazingly.

-You can use any pasta shape for this recipe, but my fave is rigatoni so I had to pair my favourite pasta shape with my favourite pasta sauce.
+You can use any pasta shape for this recipe, such as spirali, fusilli and penne, but my fave is rigatoni so I had to pair my favourite pasta shape with my favourite pasta sauce.

-Using the same pan, reduce the heat and add 1 tbsp of oil from the sun-dried tomato jar.
+3. Using the same pan, reduce the heat and add 1 tbsp of oil from the sun-dried tomato jar.
 Add the thinly sliced onions and season with salt and lots of pepper.
-Fry for around 5 minutes before adding the sun-dried tomatoes and garlic.
+Fry for around 5 minutes before adding the sun-dried tomatoes and garlic (Image 3).

-To thicken the sauce, add the flour to the pan with the onions.
+5. To thicken the sauce, add the flour to the pan with the onions.
 Fry for around a minute, while continuously stirring before adding the mince back into the pan.
-Then, slowly pour the chicken stock into the pan and bring up to a low simmer.
-Once thickened, take the sauce off of the heat.
+Then, slowly pour the chicken stock into the pan and bring up to a low simmer (Image 5).

-Bring the pasta and sauce together and heat until perfectly al dente.
+8. Bring the pasta and sauce together and heat until perfectly al dente and the spinach wilts.
 Season with salt and lots of black pepper.
-Top with fresh basil and enjoy!
+Top with fresh basil and enjoy (Image 8).

 The most popular pasta shape in tuscany is pappardelle but to make this recipe easy to achieve for anyone shopping in a standard supermarket or corner shop, I chose the widely used (and best) pasta shape rigatoni.